Gokstad ship: Construction

 The Gokstad ship is clinker-built and constructed largely of oak.
 The ship was intended for warfare, trade, transportation of people and cargo.
 The ship is 23.80 m long and 5.10 m wide.
 It is the largest in the Viking Ship Museum in Oslo.
 The ship was steered by a quarter rudder fastened to a large block of wood attached to the outside of the hull and supported by an extra stout rib.
 The block is known as the wart, and is fastened by osiers, bent willow shoots on the outside passed through both the rudder and wart to be firmly anchored in the ship.

 There are 16 tapered planks per side.
 The garboard planks are near vertical where they attach to the keel.
 The garboard planks are narrow and remain only slightly wider to take the turn of the bilge.
 The topside planks are progressively wider.
-Each oak plank is slightly tapered in cross section to allow it to overlap about 30mm the plank above and below in normal clinker (lapstrake) style.
+Each oak plank is slightly tapered in cross section to allow it to overlap about 30 mm the plank above and below in normal clinker (lapstrake) style.
 Iron rivets are about 180 mm apart where the planks lie straight and about 125 mm apart where the planks turn.

 At the bow, all of the planks taper to butt the stem.
 The stem is carved from a single curved oak log to form the cutwater and has one land for each plank.
 The inside of the stem is hollowed into a v shape so the inside of the rivets can be reached during construction or repair.
 Each of the crossbeams has a ledge cut about 25 mm wide and deep to take a removable section of decking.
 Sea chests were placed on top of the decking to use when rowing.
 Most likely on longer voyages sea chests were secured below decks to act as ballast when sailing.
 The centre section of the keel has little rocker and together with flat midships transverse section the hull shape is suited to medium to flat water sailing.
 When sailing downwind in strong winds and waves, directional control would be poor, so it is likely that some reefing system was used to reduce sail area.
 In such conditions the ship would take water aboard at an alarming rate if sailed at high speed.